aadharmishra/Aadhar/README.md

-I am **Aadhar Mishra**.
-I'm a final year student, persuing B.Tech in Computer Science and Systems Engineering.
-I'm a beginner and eager to learn and make it big in life.
+Hi, I am **Aadhar Mishra**.
+I currently work in BookMyShow as a Software Development Enginner - 1.
+I have more than a year of experience in the industry and have worked with different technologies like .NET, NodeJS, JavaScript, AJAX, HTML, CSS, SQL, MongoDB, Redis.
+I am a positive minded individual, who is always curious and eager to learn.